 - Do be on time.
 5 minutes early is on time.

 - Do be polite, professional, and friendly.

 - Do be concise and to the point.

 - Do let them interrupt with questions.

 - Do adhere to time limits they set.

 - Do ask if they have questions.

 - Do ask your own questions.

 - Do offer to provide additional information.

 - Do get the staffer's name and follow up via email.

-- Do contact June (jzhu@cgagroup.com) if you need help or have questions.
+- Do contact Amanda (akronenberger@cgagroup.com) if you need help or have questions about your schedule.